CreechyWolf/aeroparker-registration/README.md

 # aeroparker-registration
 Aeroparker Coding Challenge - Registration Form

+Built with Java 17 and uses JDBC to interact with MySQL database.

+Features a registration page at /registration/register (if hosted locally, localhost:8080/registration/register).

 Requires a database connection that can be configured in application.properties.
 The below table must be created in the database:

 ```